Search This Blog

 In 1862 George had two cheeses by his door on the first day of the sometimes quite rowdy Marlow Fair.
 Or he did for a short time before someone reached in and helped themselves.
 Earlier that year Eliza Howard, fresh out of jail for another offense was charged with obtaining goods from him by false pretences.

 George senior died of consumption aged just 57 in 1865.
-Mrs Kidd decided not to continue in the business alone and sold the business to Alfred Ilsley who would run things to past 1900.
+Mrs Kidd decided not to continue in the business alone and sold it to Alfred Ilsley who would run things to his death in 1907.

 Euphan died in 1871.
 George junior became a hotel proprietor in Twickenham.
 Daughter Dorothea remained in Marlow as a music teacher.

-Alfred Ilsley and his wife Emma were both originally of Hampshire and were Non-Conformist christians.
+Alfred Ilsley and his wife Emma (nee Boshier) were both originally of Hampshire and were Non-Conformist christians.
 Obituaries suggest two marriages for Alfred.
 I have not researched his second wife's name.

 As well as a grocer and provision merchant Alfred was also a bacon curer and corn dealer.
 Marlow thieves were like moths to a flame when it came to bacon - it was their number one favourite pinch.
 In 1879 Joseph Black (possibly Blick) stole bacon and sugar from Alfred's premises.
 It's a wonder I found only one such theft from Alfred.
 I generally get the impression that if you left bacon on public display in Victorian Marlow it was likely gone before you had chance to blink!